*the offer is available to new drivers

 Define what staff you need to hire

-The choice depends on the size of the company – you can either build a ‘one man company’ (i.e. be an owner-operator) or hire more drivers to form a small or large fleet company.
-If you already know whom to hire as drivers and dispatchers, point out why these people are competent and what you can offer them for further professional growth.
-Some truckers assemble their dispatch team by themself, while others choose to cooperate with experienced companies like Logity Dispatch.
+The choice depends on the size of the trucking company – you can either build a ‘one-man company’ (i.e., be an owner-operator) or hire more drivers to form a small or large fleet company.
+If you already know whom to hire as truck drivers and dispatchers, point out why these people are competent and what you can offer them for further professional growth.
+Some truckers assemble their dispatch team by themself, while others choose to cooperate with experienced trucking companies like Logity Dispatch.

 Craft a marketing strategy

-Depending on the type of company you want to establish, you may choose advertising on industry-related websites, cold calls, mailing lists, social media marketing, or attending offline trade events.
-Usually, a grand marketing campaign is needed to promote large fleet businesses, but having a skilled dispatcher and maintaining a good reputation will be enough for a small company.
+Depending on the type of trucking company you want to establish, you may choose advertising on industry-related websites, cold calls, mailing lists, social media marketing, or attending offline trade events.
+Usually, a grand marketing campaign is needed to promote larger trucking companies, but having a skilled dispatcher and maintaining a good reputation will be enough for a small trucking business.

 Prepare financial projections